admin-shell-io/aasx-package-explorer/src/Notes_V3.md

 * Factory for SubmodelElements
 * Constructors without mandatory init parameters ("Bevormundung war letztes Jahrhundert")
 * have an attribute telling if there are children (Descend().OfType<ISubmodelElement> .., IEnumerateChildren) or not
+* LevelType needs powers of 2 in order to have enum with multiple bits!!

 ## Decisions